victorizbitskiy/abapTechDocu/README.md

 5. [Supported Object Type](supported-object-type)

 ## What it is?
-A tool for creating technical documentation
+A tool for creating a technical documentation

 ## What is this for
 Often, when creating technical documentation, it is required to indicate objects created or modified in the system.
 Doing it manually is a chore, so I wanted to find a way to automate this.
 I found a tool to help create documentation about <a href="https://github.com/victorizbitskiy/CUSTTOOL"> settings</a>, but did not find a tool that automates the search for created development objects.
 So I created it myself.